 The solution to reducing errors in spreadsheets is, again, found in the abstract of the study: “Surveys of spreadsheet developers indicate that spreadsheet creation, in contrast, is informal, and few organizations have comprehensive policies for spreadsheet development.”

 When your team builds spreadsheets with specific rules and guidelines, fewer errors will occur.
-Again, it’s up to the humans to exhibit some discipline so that Excel can do what it does best.
+Again, it’s up to the humans to exhibit some discipline so that Excel-based accounting can do what it does best.

 But that doesn’t dissuade accountants from using it.
 And the best remedy for error-prone spreadsheets is to build a team that does exceptional work.
-Excel’s strengths far outweigh its weaknesses and a disciplined team of accountants will know how to best minimize their mistakes.
+Excel accounting strengths far outweigh its weaknesses and a disciplined team of accountants will know how to best minimize their mistakes.

 A lot of people — ahem software engineers — seem to think that accountants don’t know what’s best for them or how to best do their jobs.
 Why else would we see all these new apps on the market claiming that they can replace Excel?